Towards Harmonized Uncertainty Estimation for Large Language Models: Experiments

 \paragraph{Acquisition} We compare correction scores from a lightweight classifier with those estimated using GPT-4o.
 We attempt not to rigorously assess the target model’s answers but to predict its reliability.
 Despite GPT-4's strong performance in question answering, our results show it is less effective than the classifier in directly predicting reliability of target models when faced with questions.
 Additionally, as detailed in Section \ref{sec:inter-methed}, combining uncertainty scores from different UE methods does not improve and may even degrade performance.
-This highlights the \textit{Corrector}'s unique role as a complement to existing methods.
+This highlights the \textit{Corrector}'s unique role as a complement to existing UE methods.

-Other supervised methods for uncertainty estimation were also compared with the \textit{Corrector}.
+We also conducted experiments to compare our \textit{Corrector} with other supervised methods specifically designed for uncertainty estimation.
 The experimental results demonstrated that our supervised pipeline offered significant advantages in enhancing uncertainty estimation.
 Detailed results and analysis can be found in Appendix \ref{app:comparative}.